United Kingdom VAT Services

 A business may voluntarily VAT registration if its taxable turnover is below the VAT registration threshold.
 A business may also voluntarily VAT registration in advance of making taxable supplies.
 In this case, the business needs to demonstrate to the UK VAT authorities.
 It has the business intention to make taxable supplies.

 VAT returns are generally submitted quarterly.
-Quarters VAT return can staggere into three cycles to ease the UK VAT authorities’ administration.
+Quarters VAT return can stagger into three cycles to ease the HMRC VAT authorities’ administration.
 The following are the cycles:

 - March, June, September and December